-These people to maintain and increase their wealth (13% every year), they work at various levels of destructive activities to maintain slavery over the Earth's population and through such slavery to treat people like animal masses.
-They control the managing teams in news media, NGOs, Political parties, unions, religions, social groups, etc., and use them to maintain carefully designed certain biases among nations and among people within the same nation in order to exercise the divide and rule slavery method.
-Most of these people have hidden their incomes in tax free paradises and they do not pay taxes.
-These people of the global population are acting, as mentioned, against the rules in Nature in a provocative way; they use their economic strength to buy or destroy almost any obstacle against their effort to multiply their profits.
-Therefore, the only way to face the destructive activities of this small group is a critical number of educated people who will help at global level to promote education and convince those people who use such destructive power that from now on it is against their interests to go against the rules in Nature.
+According to recent statistics, a very small percentage of the global population being about 0.7%, owns about 41% of the global wealth.
+Also about the 8.7% of the global population owns about 83.3% of the global wealth.
+Most of these people have hidden their incomes in tax free paradises, about 8.9 trillion of dollars and they do not pay taxes.
+These people of the global population are acting against Nature rules in a provocative way; they use their economic strength to buy or destroy almost any obstacle against their effort to multiply their profits.
+Therefore, the only way to face the destructive activities of this small group is a critical number of educated people who will help at global level to promote education and convince those people who use such destructive power that from now on it is against their interests to go against the Nature rules.